Drakeo/your-truck-trans-solutions/README.md

 # your-truck-trans-solutions
 What is your Truck Trans Soultions YTTS.
 ~~~
+# linux and OSX Mac  users just use the install scripts.
 # You can do this for under 30 dollars a month
 # Runs on Slackware in virtual machine on all computers.
 # Keep it simple